todofixthis/jquery.jsonapi/USAGE.md

   response is a `500 Internal Server Error` or is otherwise invalid.
 In the example, it displays the error message in the div above the button.

 There are many more options available.
-The `jsonapi` jQuery plugin is well- documented; it is recommended that you review the plugin's `web/js/jquery.jsonapi.js` file for more information.
+The `jsonapi` jQuery plugin is well-documented; it is recommended that you review the plugin's `web/js/jquery.jsonapi.js` file for more information.

 # Debugging